 Hence, planning should be in accordance with the needs of all levels of Management.

-9. Principle of Framework
+Principle 9: Framework

 Policies mean those general principles which govern the functions of the organization for the achievement of its objectives.

-This principle of policy determination specifies that the policies of the institution should be unambiguous, simple, sound and justified, to make its planning effective.
+This principle of policy determination specifies that the policies of the institution should be unambiguous, simple, sound, and justified, to make its planning effective.

 Besides, components of planning should also be kept in view.

-10. Principle of Timing
+Principle 10: Timing

 This principle of planning Lays emphasis on the point that while determining the objectives for the institution, the time limit for achieving various objectives may also be well determined.

-Plans, sub plans, and programs should also be prepared for achieving the objectives.
+Plans, sub-plans, and programs should also be prepared for achieving the objectives.

 Their time limits should also be essentially determined.

-11. Principle of Alternative
+Principle 13: Alternative

 Hence, before asking decisions, various alternatives should be discovered and necessary information should be gathered about them, and then the best alternative should be selected.

-According to this principle, the best, which may contribute towards achieving the determined objectives in decided time, at the lowest cost, be selected.
+According to this principle, the best, which may contribute towards achieving the determined objectives in a decided time, at the lowest cost, be selected.

-12. Principle of Limiting Factor
+Principle 14: Limiting Factor

 This principle stated that managers should identify the factors having only limited achievements of the desired goals while selecting the best alternatives and suitable solutions to critical and objectionable factors should be found.

-13. Principle of Competitive Strategies
+Principle 15: Competitive Strategies

 If any competitive institution exists, then the planning activities and techniques of other Institutions should also be kept in view.

-By doing so, success in business, among the competition, maybe ensured.
+By doing so, success in business, among the competition, may be ensured.

-14. Principle of Cooperation
+Principle 16: Cooperation

 Hence, in Planning formulation, sufficient cooperation of the executives, managers, and subordinates of various levels should be obtained, so that plans may be executed efficiently and unnecessary hurdles may be removed to get desired results.